ieisystem/kaytus.ksmanage/docs/generate_ssl_module.rst

     To install it use: :code:`ansible-galaxy collection install kaytus.ksmanage`.

-    To use it in a playbook, specify: :code:`kaytus.ksmanage.edit_network_bond`.
+    To use it in a playbook, specify: :code:`kaytus.ksmanage.generate_ssl`.

 .. version_added

-.. versionadded:: 1.0.0 of kaytus.ksmanage
+.. versionadded:: 3.0.0 of kaytus.ksmanage

 .. contents::
    :local: